 Mary and their three young children had moved an hour away from Jim, so that Mary could be closer to her parents and get the support she needed.
 Jim wanted her to live closer to him, so that he could be more involved in the children’s day to day lives and they could share care.
 Mary felt pressured and that Jim was making unreasonable demands.
 While Jim felt Mary was dictating his time with the children and making decisions that were not in their best interests.

 To start the process, I began by interviewing Mary to understand the background behind their marriage and separation and identify each of the items she wanted mediation to help them resolve.

 I then contacted Jim and invited him to attend mediation and take part in the process.
 Jim agreed and I interviewed Jim – the same way I did Mary – identifying the items he wanted to work through in the mediation process.

-Despite their differences, I felt that there was some common ground and both seemed genuine in their desire to reach agreement.
+Despite their differences, I could see that there was some common ground and both seemed genuine in their desire to reach agreement.
 As there were no family violence issues, I began by organising a joint meeting, where we all met together and then broke into private rooms for further negotiations.

-Because the were both committed to the process, we were able to work through each of the issues, find resolution and agree to a parenting plan that involved:
+Because they were both committed to the process, we were able to work through each of the issues, find resolution and agree to a parenting plan that involved:

 - Sharing the travel between each other’s homes, so that the burden didn’t fall solely on Jim.